duanjiexin/BigNN/README.md

+# bigNN
-# Rates of Convergence for Large-scale Nearest Neighbor Classification
+Rates of Convergence for Large-scale Nearest Neighbor Classification